KidBourbon/x-chore/README.md

 - Node [20.11.0 LTS]
 - NPM [10.2.4]

+✅ Made under the Mobile First design approach.

+✅ The website is also fully responsive to large screen devices such as tablets and desktop PCs.

 ✅ Deployment with Firebase Hosting.

-✅ The website is fully responsive to large screen devices such as tablets and desktop PCs.

 ✅ Project as part of the course "Nuevo Curso de Angular 17: Creación de Aplicaciones Web" of the company Platzi.